 Transactions in shares of UniFirst Corporation common stock qualify as party-in-interest transactions under the provisions of ERISA for which a statutory exemption exists.
 No shares of UniFirst Corporation common stock have been purchased by participants subsequent to June 28, 2012.
-During the years ended December 31, 2015 and 2014, sales approximated \$865,000 and \$1.3 million, respectively, of UniFirst Corporation common stock.
-At December 31, 2015 and 2014, the Plan held 90,214 and 97,847 shares of UniFirst Corporation common stock representing 3.0% and 3.8%, respectively, of the total net assets of the Plan, respectively.
-UniFirst paid quarterly dividends on its common stock of \$0.0375 per share in 2015 and 2014.
+During the years ended December 31, 2016 and 2015, sales of UniFirst Corporation common stock approximated \$909,000 and \$865,000, respectively.
+At December 31, 2016 and 2015, the Plan held 82,525 and 90,214 shares of UniFirst Corporation common stock representing 3.4% and 3.0%, respectively, of the total net assets of the Plan, respectively.
+UniFirst paid quarterly dividends on its common stock of \$0.0375 per share in 2016 and 2015.
 These investments and transactions are all participant-directed.

 Fees paid to BOAML qualify as party-in-interest transactions; however, they are exempt from the prohibited transactions rules under ERISA.
-Direct administrative expenses charged to the Plan and paid to BOAML during 2015 and 2014 totaled \$107,750 and \$119,615, respectively.
+Direct administrative expenses charged to the Plan and paid to BOAML during 2016 and 2015 totaled \$116,925 and \$107,750, respectively.
 In addition, loans to participants qualify as party-in-interest transactions.